lima1909/testit/README.md

 ## Command Line

-ARGS for the command line usage.
+Args for the command line usage.

 You can set args by command line argument or by environment variable or both.
 By both, the command line arguments overwrite the environment variable values.